LucasZapico/palace-v1..0.0/content/_index.md

 # Lucas's Notes

-> To know is to produce
+> To know is to produce.

+This is the latest attempt to document, order and showcase my learning.

+###  Objectives

 ## What is this?

+I could say that this has been a life long pursuit and this particular expression began in 2017.
+I started by using [Atom](https://atom.io/) and markdown to "just get notes down".
+The drive being to have a central palace of knowledge that I build myself and thereby know where everything is, how it is curated and further reinforcing previous knowledge by traversing the same paths.
+Because, no matter how amazing Google is, websites change, reworked, comments are deleted, Youtube videos are taken down and we forget domains and twitter handles that had amazing insight.
+These are just the issues with regards to digital information and I am not even touching on literary.
+This project is my attempt to keep the power readily available and continually strengthened until I know longer need to reference this palace to use pertinent knowledge to solve a challenge.
+Think of it is as organizing ones own house.

 My notes on...a lot of stuff.
+The objectives for this repository are;
+1. Reinforce all of the courses, tools, and books which I have used to
-I hope that this will eventually be a life times worth of material structured for me by me.
-Information writen by me to reinforce the synapis as they are construted.
-Organized to further salitify said information.
-Searched over and over as a reference until the information is readily available without a seconds thought, when the situation deems.
+2. Is to give me a quite  I hope that this will eventually be a life times worth of material structured for me by me.

-> Knowledge not redilty availbe when it is advantagous is useless.
+> Knowledge not readily available when it is advantageous is useless.

 ## Why is this?